lilixac/docs/README.md

-# Twine Documentation
+# Twine Contracts Documentation

-This repository contains the documentation for the Twine project, built using Rust's `mdBook` tool.
+This repository contains the documentation for the Twine Solidity and Solana Programs, built using Rust's `mdBook` tool.

 ## Building the Documentation